 Do I Really Need a Car Harness for the Dog?

 In general, cars were not built with dogs in mind.
 However, that doesn’t mean we shouldn’t think about their safety.
 The truth is, pet safety in cars is a heavily under-researched area, but using a puppy car harness and a puppy seat belt seems to be the safest option.

 Even though there are no strict universal regulations in Australia when it comes to restraining a dog in a car, the RSPCA does recommend using a car harness.

-Besides increased security in case of an accident, a tethered harness will also prevent a dog from jumping out of the window and from distracting the driver.
+Besides increased security in case of an accident, a tethered harness will also prevent a dog from jumping out of the window or distracting the driver.

 But how exactly do you choose a car harness for your dog?
-Here are some things to consider:
+Here are some things our team of experts ask you to consider:

 Construction & Comfort

 Especially if you are going for a long ride, the harness your dog will wear needs to be comfortable.
 This is even more important for dogs like mine who suffer from anxiety when in the car.
 The rules for this are the same as with regular harnesses: a harness that fits well is more likely to be comfortable, and soft padding on the inside will definitely help.

 However, when it comes to car harnesses, security is more important than comfort.
 For this reason, it’s also important to look for harnesses with strong construction and quality stitching.